NineTor90/csv-search-bot/README.md

 # CSV Search Telegram Bot

-A Telegram bot that loads a CSV file you send it, then lets you search across every column just by typing a word or phrase.
+A Telegram bot that loads a CSV file you send it, then lets you search across every column just by typing a word or phrase — with a polished, card-style interface.

 ## How it works

 1. Send the bot a `.csv` file.
 2. It parses the file with pandas and keeps it in memory, per chat.
-3. Send any text message — the bot searches all columns (case-insensitive, substring match) and replies with matching rows.
+3. Send any text message — the bot searches all columns (case-insensitive, substring match), shows an exact match first if there is one, and replies with nicely formatted result cards.
+4. If there are more matches than fit on one page, use the **◀️ Previous / Next ▶️** buttons under the message to page through them.
-4. Send a new CSV any time to replace the loaded one.
+5. Send a new CSV any time to replace the loaded one.

-Commands:
+Commands (also available via Telegram's `/` command menu):
 - `/start` or `/help` — usage info
-- `/status` — shows which file is loaded and its size
+- `/status` — shows the loaded file, row/column counts, and how long ago it was loaded
-- `/columns` — lists the column names
+- `/columns` — lists all available fields
-- `/clear` — forgets the currently loaded file
+- `/clear` — unloads the current file and clears any active search

-If a search returns more matches than fit in one message, the reply includes **Next ▶️ / ◀️ Previous** buttons so you can page through all the results.

 ## Setup